FortyIX/HashVerifier/README.md

 # HashVerifier
 HashVerifier is a software that can verify files with a certain hash key fow Windows and wirtern in C#
-> Student work at A-Level
+> Student work for fun at A-Level

 ## Features